Robert Nadeau personally studied with Morihei Ueshiba -

 This included numerous seminars at the Esalen Institute and other personal growth centers across the country and abroad.
-His work is featured in more than a dozen books by well-known authors including...
+His work is featured in 12+ books by well-known authors including...
 Michael Murphy (founder of Esalen), George Leonard and Dan Millman.

 He has trained or influenced several generations of Aikido teachers in America, Europe, Russia, Israel and New Zealand.
 His approach to martial arts training transcends technique which gives students useful tools to aid in self-transformation.